BIMAU/transiflow/paper/paper.md

 ![Bifurcation diagram of the double-gyre wind-driven circulation configuration that is included in `TransiFlow`.
 The markers indicate pitchfork, Hopf and saddle-node bifurcations that were automatically detected by the software.
-Solid lines indicate stable steady states of the system, dashed lines indicate unstable steady states.](qg-bif.pdf){height=250pt}
+Solid lines indicate stable steady states of the system; dashed lines indicate unstable steady states.
+A more extensive description of the bifurcation diagram and steps to reproduce it can be found in @[sapsis:13].
+](qg-bif.pdf){height=250pt}

 # Statement of need

 `TransiFlow` aims to be an easy to use tool for performing bifurcation analysis on fluid flow problems that can be used in combination with fast parallel solvers without any additional effort.
-For this purpose, `TransiFlow` implements pseudo-arclength continuation and implicit time integration methods, as well as finite-volume discretizations of various canonical fluid flow problems such as a lid-driven and differentially heated cavities, Rayleigh-Bénard convection and Taylor-Couette flow, a feature none of its competitors provide.
+For this purpose, `TransiFlow` implements pseudo-arclength continuation and implicit time integration methods, as well as finite-volume discretizations for the incompressible Navier-Stokes equations with optional heat and salinity transport.
+We also provide implementations of various canonical fluid flow problems such as lid-driven and differentially heated cavities, Rayleigh-Bénard convection and Taylor-Couette flow, a feature none of its competitors provide.

 The main competitors are [`AUTO`](http://indy.cs.concordia.ca/auto/) [@doedel:07], [`MatCont`](https://sourceforge.net/projects/matcont/) [@dhooge:08] and [`pde2path`](https://www.staff.uni-oldenburg.de/hannes.uecker/pde2path/) [@uecker:14].
 These packages are widely used, and they are much more feature complete in terms of bifurcation analysis.